aws-samples/java-on-aws/README.md

 #### Deploy a container image to Amazon EKS (60 minutes)

-- Create a Kubernetes Cluster on AWS using the AWS CLI
 - Deploy and test the Java application with Amazon EKS.

-#### Optimize Containers (30 minutes)
+#### Optimize Containers (45 minutes)

-- Optimize your Dockerfile, build your own optimized JVM or go native with GraalVM
+- Optimize your Dockerfile, build your own optimized JVM, go native with GraalVM, use JiB, CDS or CRaC to optimize container images.

 #### Deploy to AWS Lambda (60 minutes)